CLOSE X

 The reverse charge is a simple procedure where the recipient business is treated as the purchaser and the supplier for all B2B general rule supplies of services.
 The VAT on the value of the services is declared (box 1 of the VAT return) and claimed (box 4) and the net value is also included in both boxes 6 and 7.

-Although this mechanism ensures overseas business, in many cases, are not having to unnecessarily register for VAT in the UK it can have an impact on UK businesses who are:
+Although this mechanism ensures overseas businesses, in many cases, do not have to unnecessarily register for VAT in the UK, it can have an impact on UK businesses that are:

 1. Not registered for VAT in the UK but receive supplies from outside the UK or,